[Adopted in Convention May 18th, 2017 with stylistic corrections recommended by Style Committee approved January 2018]

-Section 4: Boards may transact business by electronic communications, as specified by standing rules adopted by the State Board.
-Committees appointed by the Board have the authority to transact business by electronic communication as specified by their own standing rules or Special Rules of Order.
+Section 4: Boards may transact business by electronic communications, as specified by Standing Rules adopted by the State Board.
+Committees appointed by the Board may transact business by electronic communications as specified by their own Standing Rules or Special Rules of Order.

 Section 5: Any active member of the Party may attend the Board Meetings as an `alternate delegate’ at the request of that Board Member who temporarily cannot attend.
 No alternate delegate may represent more than one Board Member at any board meeting.
 The Board Member who is being represented by an alternate must notify at least two other Board Members of the alternate.

 Article IV – FINANCES AND ACCOUNTING

-Section 1: The fiscal term of the Party shall end on the last day of March.
+Section 1: The fiscal year of the Party shall end March 31st.

 Section 2: The Board of Directors shall cause an efficient double-entry system of accounts to be established and maintained.